logo

 Fill me in

 Biometrics are currently collected at the visa application stage and checked at the moment of entry in Canada.
-The biometrics you must submit for the visa application consists of:
+The biometrics you must submit for the visa application consist of:

 • Applicant photo